halirutan/Wolfram-Language-IntelliJ-Plugin-Archive/README.md

 - Syntax highlighter
 - CamelHump autocompletion for all built-in Mathematica symbols
+- Smart completion of built in options of functions
+- Completion of locally defined variables, like Module/Block variables or pattern arguments in function definitions.
 - Smart expansion depending whether it is a function or not
 - Importance sorted completion suggestions
 - Highlighting brace/bracket/parenthesis matcher